Healing Our World, Our Politics, Our Economies, Our Environment

 an important essay

-on liberation theology, Catholic economic doctrine, and important teachings from Pope John Paul II that were largely censored by the U.S. mainstream media, but which are powerful, valuable sources of inspiration and clarification for any justice-minded persons within any of our spiritual or religious faith traditions.
+on liberation theology, Catholic economic doctrine, and important teachings from Pope John Paul II (d.2005) that were largely censored by the U.S. mainstream media, but which are powerful, valuable sources of inspiration and clarification for any justice-minded persons within any of our spiritual or religious faith traditions.

 For more inspiration on this way of engaged spirituality and justice, we can turn to the exemplary life and wonderful teachings of one of the greatest modern-day heroes of peaceful, nonviolent resistance to injustice, somone who did so much to overcome evil with love, that true Mahatma (Great Soul),

-Along this line, I have also posted a
+In Gandhi's spirit, I have also posted a

 widely-read op-ed piece

-on understanding the terrorist phenomenon and intelligently, nonviolently responding to it (you see, it's not about being "tough on terrorism" but smart on terrorism); this long op-ed piece was written several days after 9/11, shortly thereafter posted to the Internet (where it was distributed widely), and also published by the Gandhi Institute for Nonviolence.
+on understanding the terrorist phenomenon and intelligently, nonviolently responding to it (you see, it's not about being "tough on terrorism" but smart on terrorism).
+This long op-ed piece was written several days after 9/11, shortly thereafter posted by others to the Internet (where it was distributed widely), and also published by the Gandhi Institute for Nonviolence.
 Many readers kindly reported that this was the best op-ed piece they read about 9/11 and our responsibilities.
 I am pained to have to say that the many pressing problems discussed by that essay have only gotten much, much worse in the aftermath of the tragically misguided Iraq war launched in 2003.
 But there is always great hope that things can be turned around—by Divine Grace!
 "Inshallah"—God Willing, as our Muslim friends customarily say.

 Here is an